tfausak/atom-haskell-cleanse/README.md

-# atom-haskell-cleanse
+# Cleanse

-:sparkles: Lints Haskell code.
+Cleanse is an Atom package that lints Haskell code.